ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 - The hub can be a central point of traffic firewall-router and routing between enterprise and the cloud.
 - The hub can monitor all or some of the traffic - spoke <-> spoke, spoke <-> transit, or spoke <-> enterprise.
 - The hub can hold the VPN resources that are shared by the spokes.
-- The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint gateways](https://{DomainName}/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes and enterprise
+- The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes and enterprise

-There is a companion [GitHub repository](https://github.com/IBM-Cloud/vpc-transit) that divides the connectivity into a number of incremental layers.
+There is a companion [GitHub repository](https://github.com/IBM-Cloud/vpc-transit){: external} that divides the connectivity into a number of incremental layers.
 In the tutorial thin layers enable the introduction of bite size challenges and solutions.

 The following will be explored:
 - VPC egress and ingress routing.